Pinecode99/Tidydata/CodeBook.md

      - reduce to lower case
 	 - replace () with blank spaces
 	 - replace blank spaces with underscore characters
+	 - converted from scientific notation to standard numeric representation

 Tidydata_part1.csv is the result.
 The full transformation code is to be found in the script comments